How do you become a poet?

 How do you get your poems published?
 Send your poems to online and print literary magazines and journals that accept unsolicited poems.
 After your work has been published in a variety of periodicals and you have amassed a solid manuscript, try approaching small presses and university publishers.
-There are also several well-respected first-book contests, including the Walt Whitman Award, which you could enter.
+There are also several well-respected first-book contests, including the the Academy's First Book Award, which you could enter.

 Where should you submit your poems?
 Research is key.
 Spend some time finding literary journals and magazines that publish work you enjoy or that is similar to your style.
-To find publications seeking work, visit Poets & Writers or New Pages, or check out a copy of the annual Poet's Market (Writer's Digest Books).
+To find publications seeking work, visit Poets & Writers or New Pages.

 How do you format your submission?
 Here are some suggestions: